 Houdini may not die (short story)

-When his performance is over and there's no blood splattered and everyone has clapped, Daddy strokes his head and asks in the round: "Isn't he gorgeous, the boy?"
+When his performance is over and there's no blood splattered and everyone has clapped, Daddy strokes his head and looks around the circle saying: "Isn't he gorgeous, this boy?"

-He does magic with razor blades when colleagues visit my dad.
-The trick is this: My brother opens a pack of new blades.
-Everyone can see that they are very sharp.
-You can even cut cardboard with it.
+Karl-Heinz does magic with razor blades when colleagues visit my dad.
+The trick is this: He opens a pack of new blades.
+Everyone can see they are sharp.
+You can even cut cardboard with them.
 Then he swallows the blades.
-He then bites a thread from a yarn reel.
+He bites a thread from a yarn reel.
 He'll swallow it afterwards.
-Afterwards he drinks a glass of milk in one go.
-The razor blades are all neatly attached to the thread, which he pulls out.
-He shows his tongue so that everyone can see that it is not cut and that nothing bleeds.
+Then he drinks a glass of milk in one go.
+The razor blades are all attached to the thread, which he pulls out.
+He shows his tongue so that everyone can see there are no cuts and that nothing bleeds.

 My brother was the only one who told me about the razor blade trick.
-But I can't tell anyone.
-He doesn't really swallow the sharp blades.
-He takes blunt ones in his mouth, which are already threaded on the thread.
-It is also related to the yarn reel.
-It's hollow in the middle, and the blades with the thread fit in it.
-He does not swallow the sharp blades, but spits everything into the milk.
+But I can't tell anyone he doesn't swallow the sharp blades.
+He takes blunt ones in his mouth, which also are threaded and connected to the yarn reel.
+This is hollow in the middle, and the blades with the thread slot into it.
+He doesn’t swallow the sharp blades, but spits everything into the milk.
 That's how the trick works.

-My aunt Hildegard can't trick like Karl-Heinz.
+My aunt Hildegard can't perform tricks like Karl-Heinz.
 But she is a magical witch and knows how to cast a spell.
 She's a salesgirl in a toy store around the corner.
-When she looks at our photos, she closes her eyes and creates really creepy magic stories.
+When she looks at our photos, she closes her eyes and creates creepy magic stories.
 They're not so scary as the razor blade trick.
-They are more like fairy tales, where everything is fine in the end.
+They are more like fairy tales where everything has a happy ending.

-The third thing I wanted was to stop dreaming about Houdini at night.
+The third thing was I wanted was to stop dreaming about Houdini at night.
 I'd rather dream of the red remote control car.
 It's an old Borgward Isabella.
 A month ago, the toy car was in the window of Aunt Hildegard's store.
 Now it's disappeared.
 I wanted the Borgward so much for my birthday.
-When I was finished with the spells, my aunt carved a match on both ends to a small skewer.
+After I finish my spells, my aunt carved a match on both ends into a small skewer.
 With that, she reconnected the apple halves.
 Then she wrapped a green ribbon around the apple.
 I had to bury the fruit in a place that only I knew.
 The spell does not take effect until the magic apple has decayed.

-Karl-Heinz brags like Napoleon.
+Karl-Heinz blows up like Napoleon.
 He says it's stupid to bury apples.
 You'd better eat them.
 I don't think it's stupid at all.
 Because now I know that you can do magic without tricks and bullshit.
 But only if you're a magical witch.